pyweeker/pyweek31_Cops/README.md

-to fix : lazy crosshair, optimization bottlenecks, dirty backgrounds positions with scroll ?, game over screen , HUD lives left , dogs walking , nobody should cross waters , add UMP 45, change laser for pistol etc.
+to fix : lazy crosshair, optimization bottlenecks, dirty backgrounds positions with scroll ?, game over screen , HUD lives left , dogs walking , nobody should cross waters , add UMP 45, change laser for pistol etc. fix Bouncing grenade a more elegant way (no pymunk for this game) Add Molotov
-Add Molotov
-Bouncing grenade a more elegant way (no pymunk for this game)

 ----next version in some days to fix what i can